DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

 This subsection provides the full experimental details for the DPLM-2 Bit ordering ablation reported in \Cref{tab:dplm_results}.

-We compare validation-best checkpoints produced by four matched 650M training runs: \textbf{DPLM-2 Bit}, \textbf{Progressive DPLM-2 Bit}, \textbf{DPRM-DPLM-2 Bit}, and \textbf{DPRM(random)-DPLM-2 Bit}.
+We compare four DPLM-2 Bit ordering policies: \textbf{DPLM-2 Bit (default)}, \textbf{DPLM-2 Bit (confidence-progressive)}, \textbf{DPRM-DPLM-2 Bit}, and \textbf{DPRM(random)-DPLM-2 Bit}.
 The protein-specific model stack is otherwise unchanged: same DPLM-2 Bit architecture, same multimodal conditioning, same tokenizer and structure abstraction, and the same denoising objective.
-The only controlled difference is the sequence token-ordering controller.
-All ordering-aware variants use $8$ phases, $16$ confidence bins, one active structural bucket, and sampled shortlist \(N_t=\min\{32,\max(8,4m_t)\}\).
-Progressive DPLM uses confidence-aligned progressive ordering with \((T_{\mathrm{warm}},T_{\mathrm{switch}},N_{\mathrm{ready}})=(0,0,256)\).
-DPRM-DPLM warms up with confidence and then shifts to the online DPRM Soft-BoN controller with \((2000,20000,256)\), and DPRM(random)-DPLM replaces the confidence warmup by random ordering before the same DPRM phase.
-In all three variants the phase-local update budget is \(m_t=\lceil M_t/P_t\rceil\), where \(M_t\) is the remaining masked design budget and \(P_t\) the remaining phases.
+The controlled variable is the sequence token-ordering controller.
+The confidence-progressive row is the reward-blind DPRM limit: it follows confidence-aligned progressive ordering with \((T_{\mathrm{warm}},T_{\mathrm{switch}},N_{\mathrm{ready}})=(0,0,256)\) and never uses terminal-reward bucket values.
+The reward-tilted DPRM variants use \(8\) phases, \(16\) confidence bins, one active structural bucket, sampled shortlist \(N_t=\min\{32,\max(8,4m_t)\}\), and \((T_{\mathrm{warm}},T_{\mathrm{switch}},N_{\mathrm{ready}})=(2000,20000,256)\).
+DPRM-DPLM warms up with confidence; DPRM(random)-DPLM warms up with random ordering.
+During training the phase-local update budget is \(m_t=\lceil M_t/P_t\rceil\), where \(M_t\) is the remaining masked design budget and \(P_t\) the remaining phases; generation uses the host DPLM linear reparameterized schedule over \(500\) steps.

 \paragraph{Evaluation protocol.} We follow the evaluation routines exposed by the original DPLM repository and paper \citep{hsieh2025designspace}.
-First, we run \textbf{forward folding} on the CAMEO2022 benchmark and report average backbone RMSD and TM-score to the ground-truth structure over 163 targets.
-Second, we run \textbf{unconditional co-generation} at lengths $100,200,300,400,500$, generating $50$ samples per length, and evaluate them with the repository's self-consistency pipeline based on ESMFold.
-The reported metrics are mean ca-RMSD, mean backbone TM-score, mean pLDDT, and the designable rate, where a sample is counted as designable when its self-consistency TM-score is at least $0.5$.
+First, we run \textbf{forward folding} on the restored CAMEO2022 benchmark and report average backbone RMSD and TM-score to the ground-truth structure over \(163\) targets.
+Second, we run \textbf{unconditional co-generation} at lengths \(100,200,300,400,500\), generating \(50\) samples per length, and evaluate them with the repository's self-consistency pipeline based on ESMFold.
+The table reports macro means over the five length buckets.